Telstra’s (Postpaid) SIM Only Plans – Is paying so much more for the network worth it?

 |Voice over WiFi app ?||Yes.
 App requires Telstra home phone rental.
 Minutes charged against home phone bill.||Yes.
 Best of the lot.||No.|

 It was Optus which started this feature on their ‘My Plans’ SIM Only suite back in 2013.
-Telstra launched soon after.
+Telstra launched their own version soon after.
 Telstra’s automatic top up of data counters one of the worst parts of phone bills which has been in place for a long time: bill shock on SIM Only plans.
 Typical out of bundle rates for data (this is what you’re charged when you exceeded your data allocation for the month) were 10c per MB.
 There are (around a) 1000 or so MB in a GB.
 So, if customers went over their data limit by 1GB, they’d pay $100 for it with Telstra !
-Family plans are a way of solving a problem that works for the phone companies.
+Luckily, things have changed now.
+Telstra, like the alternatives will automatically charge you $10 and give you an extra GB of data when you reach your data allowance.
 In our view, what you should do is buy a data bundle you need and manage your usage.
-Adding extra data automatically sounds good but could leave you with an extra GB on the final day of the month for example.
+Adding extra data automatically sounds good but could leave you with an extra GB on the final day of the month, for example.
+That’s a $10 charge for a service you didn’t use.
 Still, data add ons are better than bill shock.

 After no small amount of time and investment, Telstra’s 24×7 app for Self Service and Account Management is extremely good.
-So are the alternatives from Vodafone and Optus.
-You can manage your SIM Only plan just fine from this Self Service app.
+So are the alternatives from Vodafone and Australia’s other major alternatives.
+You can manage your SIM Only agreement just fine from this Self Service app.
 You can also use the app for any type of contract plan from Telstra.
-We always advise people to take advantage of these fantastic apps.
+We always advise people to take advantage of these apps.
 They help you manage your data and get the most out of your service, for free and without having to wait on hold all the time.

 Content is a whole new battlefield for the phone companies.
 We have a special section to draw out the key differences, above.

 Telstra’s Loyalty scheme is called Telstra ‘Thanks’.
-If you stay with them long enough, you’ll get some cinema tickets or other small reward.
+If you stay with them long enough, you’ll get some cinema tickets, subsidised concert tickets or first pick on a list of events.
 It’s a nice to have scheme at best and should not (in our view) influence your decision as to which network to go with.
-These rewards are to trick the rational bit of your brain.
-Don’t fall for it.
+These rewards are to trick the rational bit of your brain but are worth little (in our view!)

 of the population.
 Telstra covers 99%